 - Help your child gather historical data from the same city during winter and summer.
 Analyze the data about the amount of daylight hours in each season with your child.
-Visit the "History" tab from the Weather Underground Site to gather the data. - Help your child gather data about the appearance of the Moon from Earth.
+Visit the "History" tab from the Weather Underground Site to gather the data - Help your child gather data about the appearance of the Moon from Earth.
 Analyze the data collected with your child.
 Visit the Daily Moon Site from NASA to gather the data.

-Concepts within Unit #4 Success Criteria for this Concept Competencies that will Link to TEKS Students can be graded in this unit Concept #1: Patterns in Seasons Collect data of the length of daylight, temperature, and apparent position of the Sun in the Sky to identify and describe patterns that can 4.9A be predicted.
+Concepts within Unit #4 Link to TEKS Success Criteria for this Concept Students can Concept #1: Patterns in Seasons 4.9A Collect data of the length of daylight, temperature, and apparent position of the Sun in the Sky to identify and describe patterns that can be predicted.
 Analyze data at different times of the year to relate the length of daylight, temperature, and apparent position of the Sun in the sky to seasons.
 Predict seasonal patterns in the length of daylight, temperature, and apparent position of the Sun.
-Competency 4: Patterns in the Natural World Concept #2: Appearance Collect data of the appearance of the Moon to identify and describe of the Moon patterns that can be predicted.
-4.9B Analyze data at different times of the month to relate the appearance of the Moon to the Moon's revolution around Earth. • Predict patterns in the appearance of the Moon within a month.
+Concept #2: Appearance of the Moon 4.9B Collect data of the appearance of the Moon to identify and describe patterns that can be predicted.
+Analyze data at different times of the month to relate the appearance of the Moon to the Moon's revolution around Earth.
+Predict patterns in the appearance of the Moon within a month.